 She feels very fortunate to have had a wonderful mentor in her high school art teacher, Mr. Munson.
 She refers to him as her “hero and savior.”
 Enthusiastic about her favorite school subject, she begged Mr. Munson to let her attend his class for the entire school day.
 He was happy to comply, “As long as I could pass the tests in my other classes,” she recalls.
 She managed to keep up in her other classes, which is quite a feat and inspiration to all young art students.

 Landscapes and seascapes, captured during all seasons of the year, make up most of Ms. Humeʼs subject matter.
 She has painted nature scenes from all over New England.
-She works primarily in watercolors and pastels, often on large sheets (30 by 40 inches) of high-quality paper.
+She worked primarily in watercolors and pastels, often on large sheets (30 by 40 inches) of high-quality paper.
 Her birch tree paintings have found homes in thousands of art lover residences all over the world.
-“They call me ʻthe birch tree lady,ʼ” she says, recalling the pieces that have distinguished her among New England artists.
+“They call me ʻthe birch tree lady,ʼ she once said, recalling the pieces that have distinguished her among New England artists.

 Ms. Hume has been a leader in the arts community of the central Mass area for many years.
 She joined the Leominster Art Association at its founding in 1964.
-On Sundays, she teaches painting at the Leominster Gallery where she teaches, “men, women, older people, kids, everybody!”
-She is a member of many different arts organizations, including Maine Women in the Arts, the Princeton Arts Society, and the Pastel Society of America.
+On Sundays, she taught painting at the Leominster Gallery where she taught, “men, women, older people, kids, everybody!”
+She was a member of many different arts organizations, including Maine Women in the Arts, the Princeton Arts Society, and the Pastel Society of America.

 Ms. Hume lived and worked in Maine from about 1993 to 2013, residing in the town of Wells, but painted for a diverse audience in the seaside resort of Kennebunkport.
 Art lovers from all over the world came to this lovely coastal town, although there were some ups and downs with the number of visitors from year to year.
 “After 9/11, Kennebunkport practically closed down,” she recalls.
 For months many feared that terrorists would attack the town, since it was the residence of former President George H.W.
 Bush — father, of course, to then-commander-in-chief at the time of the attacks on New York and Washington.

-The artistʼs work is displayed in venues, such as the Boulder Art Gallery in Fitchburg and the Richard Whitney Galleries in Wells.
-She and her husband Leon are now back living in her hometown of Leominster.
+The artistʼs work was displayed in venues, such as the Boulder Art Gallery in Fitchburg and the Richard Whitney Galleries in Wells, Maine.
+Luan Hume is no longer painting and lives in Fitchburg, MA.